-However, if it has substantially preserved its original look and feel, you can re-use it.
-The only exception would be if your plants in this garden bed had disease problems last year that you believe were caused by the mulch.
+However, you can reuse it if it has substantially preserved its original look and feel.
+The only exception would be if your plants in this garden bed had disease problems last year that you believe was caused by the mulch.

 You can see why the initial instruction was to rake the old mulch aside: the old mulch would have been tilled or spaded under while you were rototilling or spading the compost into the garden, forcing you to get and apply fresh mulch.
 That would be a waste of time, effort, and resources.